Meet the Project Staff

 Dr. Rachel C. Jackson

 Dr. Rachel C. Jackson (Cherokee Nation of Oklahoma) serves as Lead Scholar for the Kiowatalk.org project.
-She holds a Ph.D. in English from the University of Oklahoma with a dual focus in Rhetoric and Writing Studies and Native Studies.
+She currently serves as Assistant Professor of Native American Literatures and Rhetorics in the Department of English at the University of Oklahoma.
 Her research focuses on Oklahoma, where she studies the continuance of cultural knowledge in suppressive climates and the literacy practices historically marginalized communities, particularly Native American communities, utilize to sustain their languages and cultures.
 To her, the work to sustain culture occurring throughout these communities offer critical local models for community activism and cultural resistance to the pressures of assimilation.

 Mr. Goombi is an elder and leader in the Kiowa community, former Kiowa Tribal Chairman, and former Vice-President of the National Congress of American Indians.
 He regularly writes editorial columns for the Anadarko Daily News on issues within the Kiowa community.
 He works with tribal leaders all over the state and nation, consulting on tribal business and economic development.
 Most recently, he has been serving as tribal liaison for a statewide litigation case fighting against opioid addiction.
 He has helped facilitate the Kiowa Clemente Course in the Humanities (University of Science and Arts of Oklahoma) since its inception in 2001.